Miro is a natural fit for workshops and meetings and you can definitely use our product for such needs.

 - Timer [available on Team, Education, Business, Consultant, and Enterprise Plans]

 Meetings, trainings, presentations, and brainstorms tend to run over when there is no way to time box these activities.
-With countdown timer, your team can manage and track your time while presenting, brainstorming or participating in a workshop.
+With timer, your team can manage and track your time while presenting, brainstorming or participating in a workshop.

 Use Lock to prevent objects from being accidentally moved, edited or deleted from the board by meeting or workshop participants.